The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||214 miles (345 km)|

-Reggio Emilia to Rome train information with Italo:
+Train information from Reggio Emilia to Rome with Frecciarossa:

 Every day, about 40 trains make the 215-mile (346 km) journey from Reggio Emilia in Northern Italy to the Italian capital city of Rome.
 More than half of the trains are high-speed trains that travel directly to their destinations in as little as 2h 51min.
 At least one of these direct, high-speed trains departs every 1h.